Kelfvin/MDTrans/README.md

 3. Run `mineru -p <selected-pdf> -o <output-dir> -b hybrid-auto-engine`
 4. Discover the generated Markdown files under the chosen output directory
 5. Write translated Chinese copies as `*.zh.md` beside the original Markdown files

+## Roadmap

+- [x] Basic translation support
+- [ ] Service and Docker deployment: package MDTrans as a RESTful API service and provide a Docker image for easier deployment and usage
+- [ ] Long-document translation: build an agent-based workflow to support very long documents, including 300+ pages
+- [ ] Evaluation and optimization of translation performance across different models
+- [ ] Support for more target languages, such as Japanese and Korean
+- [ ] More translation options, such as formal/informal tone and terminology handling

+## Disclaimer

+MDTrans is designed to provide a convenient PDF-to-Markdown translation workflow, but translation quality can still be affected by model capability, document complexity, and context window limits.
+For important or sensitive documents, review and polish the output manually after the initial translation to ensure accuracy and readability.
+MDTrans is not responsible for any loss or misunderstanding caused by translation errors.